MINISIPSERVER

 Server port 5060

-If the external line success to connect to peer server ( VOIP provider's network or VOIP gateway), the icon of the external line should be gray and without cross flag.
+If the external line connects to the peer server (VOIP provider's network or VOIP gateway) rightly, the icon of the external line should be gray and without cross flag.

-Then, we describe some details about making outgoing call and receiving incoming call.
+Then, we describe some details about making outgoing calls and receiving incoming calls.

 4.3.1 Make outgoing call